-NB Timberlands and Maine Timberlands have several sources of non-timber income including various land leases for recreational and commercial use as well as a recreational access permit program.
-Most of these revenues are not subject to long term agreements and as a result, any decrease in the recreational and commercial activities that lead to those revenues could impact Acadian.
+New Brunswick Timberlands and Maine Timberlands have several sources of non-timber income including sales of carbon credits, various land leases for recreational and commercial use, and a recreational access permit program.
+Most of these revenues are not subject to long-term agreements and as a result, any decrease in the activities that lead to those revenues could impact Acadian.